The Sound of Freedom has been relatively quite this week, possibly due to the turbulently windy days we've had (some with 30-40 mph gusts).

 (suicidal tumbleweed, but not the 4' one that attacked the car)

 We drove across desolate west Texas in more strong winds and blowing snow on Monday.
 Fortunately, there was no sand...just snow and hail.
-The scenery was more exciting that I expected.
+The scenery was more exciting than I expected.
 There are spectacular mountains that extend hours east of El Paso, and there was snow over much of the higher elevations of west Texas.

 We arrived in San Antonio in time for a hearty spaghetti dinner with family.
 We'll spend a few days here, before continuing eastward again...